nRF24/RF24/COMMON_ISSUES.md

    [![ghetto_shielding_1.png](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_1.png)](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_1.png)
    [![ghetto_shielding_2.png](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_2.png)](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_2.png)

-### My PA/LNA module doesnt perform as well as I'd hoped or the NRF radio works better on touching it
+### My PA/LNA module doesn't perform as well as I'd hoped or the NRF radio works better on touching it

 As described above, the radio modules (notably the PA+LNA versions) are reliant on a stable power source.
 While these modules may work with a poor power supply, they often lose packets or fail to receive as many as a module with a better power source.
 Moreover, this can sometimes be seen in odd ways such as the radio module working better when touched.
 This again is likely a power stability issue because the radio module is missing a capacitor (a commonly neglected expense on behalf of the module's manufacturer).